AvaAvarai/Villageworks/docs/ABOUT.md

 # About Villageworks

+## Version Information

+Current version: 0.1.1 (Released March 22, 2025)

+This is an early alpha release with core gameplay mechanics implemented.
+See the changelog for details on recent updates.

 ## Overview

 Villageworks is a village building simulation game where you manage resources, build villages, and create road networks to optimize production.
 As a god-like entity, you direct villagers to construct buildings, gather resources, and expand your civilization.